kedacore/keda-docs/content/docs/2.12/scalers/cassandra.md

 **Password Authentication:**

-- `password` - Password for configured user to login to the Cassandra instance.
+- `password` - Password for configured user to log in to the Cassandra instance.

 ### Example